ufs-community/uwtools/docs/sections/user_guide/installation.rst

  .. note::

-   ecFlow is not installed as a pip dependency.
-The ``ecflow`` mode is available only when the ecFlow Python library is separately available.
+   Since ecFlow is not currently published to PyPI, it cannot be installed as a pip dependency.
+Thus, the ``ecflow`` mode is available only when ecFlow s separately available.